serverlesscamp/tankwars-website/pages/api.md

   you: TANK, // your tank info -- see the tank structure below
   enemies: [TANK], // array. enemy tank info. see the tank structure below
   walls: [WALL], // array. visible walls. see the wall structure below
-  fireFields: [FIELD] // array, visible fields caught by fire };
+  fire: [FIELD] // array, visible fields caught by fire };
 {%endhighlight%}